Israeli Cabinet approves cease-fire deal with Hamas to free some hostages

 Netanyahu's comments came hours after the Doha-based Hamas chief Ismail Haniyeh said the two sides were "close to reaching a truce agreement" with Israel.

-President Biden, asked by reporters at the White House on Monday whether a deal was near, responded "I believe so."

-Israel's Channel 12 on Tuesday quoted an unnamed senior Israeli government official as saying "we are very close to a deal" for at least 50 hostages, but said there are still technical issues to be resolved before such an agreement could be implemented.
-The television report said the hostages to be released would include children, their mothers and other women.

-Some 13,000 people in Gaza, which is run by Hamas, have been killed since the war began, according to Palestinian officials.
+Some 13,000 people in Gaza, which is run by Hamas, have been killed by Israeli attacks since the war began, according to Palestinian health officials.

-Public support for a deal in Israel has been building and there have been large demonstrations in support of the hostages, increasing pressure on Netanyahu's government to win their release.
+Public support for a deal in Israel had been building and there have been large demonstrations in support of the hostages, increasing pressure on Netanyahu's government to win their release.

 The International Committee of the Red Cross said in a statement late Monday that its president, Mirjana Spoljaric, had met with Haniyeh in Qatar, calling for "the immediate release of hostages."